Frequently asked questions relating to Capture WA.

 How do I access the Capture WA register?

-To get started accessing the register, please see our instructions for how to create an account.
+To get started accessing the register, please email CaptureWA or talk to your account manager.

 How are requirements established and costs estimated?